Reading:

 Imagine if you were able to adjust your prices (by location) based on how close the next big marathon was?

-You’d find your sales and profits would increase as people are happy to pay more (demand) for a product they need.
+You’d find that your sales and profits would increase as people are happy to pay more (demand) for a product they need.

 If you compare that to selling paper, for example.
 It’s much harder to predict when someone will need new paper.